hackerschoice/hackerschoice.github.io/ssh-it/deploy/index.md

 ---
 layout: default
 title: SSH-IT | Deploy
-decription: Autonomous SSH worm deployment guide.
+description: Autonomous SSH worm deployment guide.
 ---

 Use either one of these commands to deploy: